shalan/zx16/README.md

-# ZX16 RISC ISA Specification – Complete Version
+# ZX16 RISC ISA Specification

 ## Overview
 The ZX16 RISC ISA is a 16-bit reduced-instruction-set architecture designed for simplicity, efficiency, and educational use.
 It features: